Minaret of Jam: Inscriptional content

+Conservation issues

 Threats

-The Minaret of Jam is threatened by erosion, water infiltration and floods, due to its proximity to the Hari and Jam Rivers.
+The Minaret of Jam is threatened by erosion, water infiltration and floods, due to its proximity to the Hari and Jam rivers.
 Another threat is the earthquakes that happen frequently in the region.
-The tower has been tilting, and stabilisation work has been carried out at various times.
+As a result of these issues, the tower has been deteriorating and slowly tilting.

 Following his 2002 visit, British explorer and future Member of Parliament Rory Stewart reported that looters and illegal excavations had also damaged the archaeological site surrounding the minaret.

 On 21 July 2018 Pajhwok News reported Taliban clashes with local forces at checkpoints near the Minaret of Jam in a 6-hour long skirmish.
 The militants set the forests surrounding the historic district on fire, damaging a mosque.
 Ghor Director of Culture and Information Fakhruddin Ariapoor expressed concern at the instability in the area, stating that some parts of the green area were damaged; and although the minaret remained intact, warned that if the central government did not pay due attention to the security of the site, the militants would destroy it.

-Conservation

-The minaret was largely rediscovered in 1958 by French explorers.
-From its finding to the early 1970s, there were active restoration efforts and scientific studies conducted in order to slow the decay process.
-However, after the Soviet invasion of Afghanistan, no efforts were made.